kgar/foundry-vtt-tidy-5e-sheets/src/css/README.md

 .tidy5e-sheet:is(.quadrone) { … }
 ```

+- Do use `.application` so that styles don't target context menus and tooltips.
 - Keep selectors as short as possible.
-- Avoid nesting deeper than 4 levels (0,4,1).
+- Avoid nesting deeper than 4 levels, or a specificity above (0,6,2).
 Create a token or variant instead.
 - Use one root block per file + a `&:where(…)` if needed.

 ```css